-Digital Medicine, a publication of International Society of Digital Medicine, is a peer-reviewed print + online Quarterly journal.
+Digital Medicine, a publication of International Society of Digital Medicine, is a peer-reviewed online only continuous journal.
 The journal’s full text is available online at http://www.digitmedicine.com.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.
 The journal does not charge for submission, processing or publication of manuscripts and even for color reproduction of photographs.

 Abstracting and Indexing Information

 The journal is registered with the following abstracting partners: